vmware/global-load-balancing-services-for-kubernetes/docs/README.md

    ```
    Values and their corresponding index can be found [here](#parameters)

-5. On the leader cluster, set the following fields in `values.yaml`:
+5. To configure federation via `values.yaml`:
-   * Set `configs.federation.currentClusterIsLeader` to `true` only on the leader cluster.
-For all other clusters, set this to `false`.
+   * Set `configs.federation.currentClusterIsLeader` to `true` for the leader cluster.
+For all follower clusters, set this to `false`.
    * Set `configs.federation.currentCluster` to the current cluster context.
    * Add the member clusters to `configs.federation.memberClusters`.
-   The above values will configure the AMKO federator.

 6. Install AMKO:
    ```